pantheon-systems/documentation/source/content/drupal-9.md

 <Alert title="Warning" type="danger">

+**Do not use this, or any, Early Access release for your live site.**

-Currently, Drupal 9 is only available on Pantheon as a Early Access feature release.
-This means the feature is currently in active development and is intended for testing and evaluation purposes only. **Sites may be deleted without notice**.
+Currently, Drupal 9 is only available on Pantheon as an Early Access feature release.
+This means the feature is currently in active development and is intended for testing and evaluation purposes only.

+Pantheon engineers are rolling out changes often, and easy updates from Drupal 9 Early Access are not guaranteed.

+**Sites may be deleted without notice**.

 </Alert>